jacobadedoyin/Identity-Cloud-Security-Portfolio/iam-architecture-financial-data-access-control/README.md

 ### Access Reviews

 - Periodic validation of user permissions
-- Removal of unnecessary or excessive access
+- Removal of unnecessary access
 - Focus on privileged and external users

 ---